mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Use quick blends for fluffy clouds and slow dragging smudges for for streaky ones.</figcaption>
 </figure>

-These techniques don't have to only be used to enhance clouds.
-They work great for softening pencil strokes, turning them into the beautiful *aurora borealis* (the Northern Lights).
+These techniques can be used for much more than just enhancing clouds.
+They also work great for softening pencil strokes, turning them into the beautiful *aurora borealis* (the Northern Lights).

 <figure class="half">
   <a href="{{ site.url }}/images/pencil-53-aurora-sketch-lg.jpg"><img src="{{ site.url }}/images/pencil-53-aurora-sketch-700.jpg" alt="sketching the aurora"></a>